-Concerns about safety, custody and access, support and division of property can be dealt with through a court order.
+Concerns about safety, decision-making and parenting time support and division of property can be dealt with through a court order.
 You can arrange for a court order by speaking with a lawyer (see page 40-41).
 You can also request an order by visiting the Family Court office and picking up the appropriate forms (including a Notice of Motion and an Affidavit).
 The types of orders you can request include:

-- custody of the children
+- Decision-Making Responsibilities of the children

-- access to the children
+- Parenting Time to the children

 - support for yourself or your children

 - restraining order

 - property order

 - exclusive possession of the matrimonial home

+- Supervised Parenting Time Orders